xremix/Azure-DevOps-Create-Branch/README.md

    - Prompt you to select a user story by number.
    - Suggest a branch name and allow you to confirm or edit it.
    - Create or check out the branch in your local Git repository.
+  - If the branch already exists, you will be prompted to either switch to it or create a new branch with "-2" appended to the suggested name.

 ## Example